sermatec-opensource/sermatec-inverter/README.md

 The script takes very few args to run:
 1. the ip of your inverter.
 2. operation to do
-    - `get`: retrieve data from inverter, must be followed by type of data:
+    - `query`: retrieve data from inverter, must be followed by type of data:
         - systemInformation, batteryStatus, gridPVStatus, runningStatus, workingParameters, load, bmsStatus
-    - `customget`: sent custom query command, must be followed by command code (single byte, decimal or hex):
+    - `customquery`: sent custom query command, must be followed by command code (single byte, decimal or hex):
         - e.g. `0x98`
         - use with care, may cause unexpected/dangerous behaviour
     - `set`: set configuration data